How to Triage Your Email Inbox With AI

 How Agently fits in

-Agently connects Nova (operations) and Apex (sales) to Gmail and Outlook with human-in-the-loop workflows -- so triage can become tasks and calendar events, not another pile of summaries.
+Agently connects Jarvis, spanning operations and sales with specialist sub-agents behind the scenes, to Gmail and Outlook with human-in-the-loop workflows -- so triage can become tasks and calendar events, not another pile of summaries.
 Your Brain keeps tone and facts aligned with how your company actually speaks.
 Calendar-heavy threads benefit from Calendar and Messaging docs when you wire the full loop.

 Frequently asked questions